stan-dev/stanc3/README.markdown

 `

 ## Done, so far
-- Prototype lexer
+- A lexer
-- Prototype parser with semantic actions
+- A LR(1) parser (without any shift/reduce conflicts), constructing an AST
-- Prototype AST
+- A typed and untyped AST
 - Debugging flags for writing out parsing operations and resulting AST as s-expression in case of a successful parse
 - Ported all function signatures from Stan Math
 - Prototype semantic check